Cheng Gwan-min

-Cheng Gwan Min (1917–1994) was a Hong Kong TVB actor.
-He died in China at the age of 77, reportedly from lung cancer.
+Cheng Gwan-min (January 1, 1917 – August 2, 1994) was a Hong Kong TVB actor.
+He died in Bao'an District, Shenzhen at the age of 77.

-A native of Baoan county, Guangdong province, Cheng was once a theatre actor and broadcaster.
+A native of Bao'an county, Guangdong province, Cheng was once a theatre actor and broadcaster.
 In 1936, he made his debut in The Three-Day Massacre in Guangzhou in Guangzhou.
 During his long career of more than half a century, he made more than 200 films, mostly Cantonese.

-A skilful imitator of singers from the East and the West, Cheng had numerous albums and performed Cantonese opera and musicals.
+A skillful imitator of singers from the East and the West, Cheng had numerous albums and performed Cantonese opera and musicals.
 He earned himself a nickname "Elvis Presley of the East".

 From the 1970s onwards, he became a host of the classic variety show Enjoy Yourself Tonight, with occasional guest appearances in films.